sshh12/multi-sys-cli/README.md

 ### Interactive Multi-Shell

-Execute the given command on all the machine in the `webscraping` pool.
+Start an interative shell that duplicates i/o across machines in the `webscraping` pool.

 ```
 $ msc pool shell